Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

            lot of action - the J-diagram will be growing.

-           J-diagrams can be generated at any moment during a pipeline's execution by running Hive's **visualize\_jobs.pl** script (new in version/2.5).
+           J-diagrams can be generated at any moment during a pipeline's execution by running eHive's :ref:`script-visualize_jobs` script (new in version/2.5).
-         - An **A-diagram** is a directed graph where most of the nodes represent Analyses and edges represent Rules.
+         - An **A-diagram** is a directed graph where most of the nodes represent Analyses and edges represent rules.
 As a whole it represents the structure of the pipeline which is normally static.
-The only changing elements will be job counts and analysis colours.
+The only changing elements will be Job counts and Analysis colours.

-           A-diagrams can be generated at any moment during a pipeline's execution by running Hive's **generate\_graph.pl** script.
+           A-diagrams can be generated at any moment during a pipeline's execution by running eHive's :ref:`script-generate_graph` script.

     The main bulk of this document is a commented series of snapshots